There are many ways to make money writing either as a full time or part-time job

-Self-publishing and becoming self-employed
+Self-publishing and becoming a self-employed writer

 While most would immediately think of self-publishing as publishing ebooks and books on Amazon, this is only one of many means available to publish and get paid for your writing.